MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/plan-work-folders.md

 -   Have a basic understanding of enabling web access to internal resources via a web reverse proxy

  The following sections will help you design your Work Folders implementation.
-Deploying Work Folders is discussed in the next topic, [Deploying Work Folders](../Topic/Deploying%20Work%20Folders.md).
+Deploying Work Folders is discussed in the next topic, [Deploying Work Folders](deploy-work-folders.md).

 ##  <a name="BKMK_SOFT"></a> Software requirements
  Work Folders has the following software requirements for file servers and your network infrastructure:

--   A server running [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] for hosting sync shares with user files
+-   A server running Windows Server 2012 R2 or Windows Server 2016 for hosting sync shares with user files

 -   A volume formatted with the NTFS file system for storing user files